 Fruits, veggies, jams, juices, and berries are a little more challenging, but they too can be conquered.

 To pre-treat, create a vinegar solution of one part vinegar and two parts water and apply it to the stain with an eyedropper.
-Let it sit for 10 minutes and then apply a combination solvent and wash it in your regular wash cycle.
+Let it sit for 10 minutes, then apply a combination solvent and wash it in your regular wash cycle.

 Drying or Bleaching Stained Clothing